Genesis Vision Hits 1-Day Volume of $4.42 (GVT)

-Genesis Vision (GVT) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM Eastern on April 7th.
-Genesis Vision has a market cap of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last day.
-In the last week, Genesis Vision has traded down 0% against the U.S. dollar.
-One Genesis Vision token can currently be purchased for about $0.0934 or 0.00000310 BTC on popular cryptocurrency exchanges.
+Genesis Vision (GVT) traded flat against the US dollar during the 1-day period ending at 14:00 PM E.T. on April 10th.
+Genesis Vision has a market capitalization of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last day.
+One Genesis Vision token can now be bought for approximately $0.0934 or 0.00000310 BTC on major cryptocurrency exchanges.
+During the last seven days, Genesis Vision has traded 0% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.